xtdb/xtdb/docs/phase_2.md

 types and introduce a protocol explicitly for optional indexing.
 One can currently choose to not index a value, but have no access to the document at this point.
-Also, the indexing predicates might not be directly tied to a specific type.
+Also, the indexing predicates might not be directly tied to a specific value type.

 History could be made easier to work with.
 While supporting full on history queries is hard, accessing and doing some form of filtering of the time line could be made easier.

-Using CAS could be made more intuitive, having some form of mechanism to allow someone to easy check if their operation passed or not.
+Using CAS could be made more intuitive, having some form of mechanism to allow the user to easily check if their operation passed or not.
 In this area, we could also explicit introduce support for generic transaction functions.
 There's limited support to add new transaction commands at the moment, but this should not be necessary, instead a